 Creating a detailed conference budget is a vital part of the planning process.
 We’ve created a conference budget template to help.

-1. Get feedback on last year’s conference (if there was one)
+1. Get feedback on last year’s conference

 There can be a fair bit of guesswork involved in event budgeting, especially if you’re organising a first-time event.
-If the conference has taken place previously, eliminate some of the guessing by getting as much feedback as you can from last year’s chair.
+If the conference has taken place previously, eliminate some of this guessing by getting as much feedback as you can from last year’s chair.

 2. Separate your fixed costs from your variable costs

-Your conference budget should include a combination of fixed costs and variable costs.
+To help you keep track of your expenses, your conference budget should include a combination of fixed costs and variable costs.

 Fixed costs: For the most part, these costs won’t change.
 Regardless of how many delegates attend, you’ll need a venue, AV and room setup.